JonathanMagson/GEtoolsAppOld/README.md

 **SyncToGE:** SyncToGE synchronizes the view of ArcGIS Pro with Google Earth Pro.
 This tool ensures that the extent and orientation of your map in ArcGIS Pro match those in Google Earth Pro, providing seamless integration between the two applications.
 This tool was originall created by Chris Stayte: https://github.com/chrisstayte/ArcPro_To_GoogleEarth I have updated it to work with ArcGIS PRo 3.1.
 See licence text file for the licence.

 **LayerToGE**: With LayerToGE, you can open a feature class from ArcGIS Pro directly in Google Earth Pro.
 Select the desired feature class from the Contents pane, then click the LayerToGE button to export and open it in Google Earth Pro.
-It creates a kml file in ‘User\Documents\OpenInGE_kml_temp’ then opens it with Google Earth Pro, as long as it is the default program for opening KML files
+It creates a kml file in ‘User\Documents\OpenInGE_kml_temp’ then opens it with Google Earth Pro, as long as it is the default program for opening KML files.
+This button points to a python toolbox that runs the ArcPro Feature class to KML layer then opens the output in GE.

 **OpenInMaps:** OpenInMaps tool enables you to view the location of a mouse click in a web browser using Google Maps.
 Simply click on the map at the desired location, and the tool will open Google Maps in your default browser with the clicked location.